 What is the Common Rule?

 Federal policy for the protection of human subjects – known as “The Common Rule” – requires that Wellesley College establish an IRB.
 The Common Rule requires an institution that is conducting research to assure the federal government that it will provide and enforce protections for human subjects of research conducted under its auspices.
 The Common Rule was first promulgated by the U.S. Department of Health and Human Services (then known as DHEW) in 1974, and extended to 16 U.S. governmental agencies in 1991.
+The Common Rule was revised in 2018; these revisions went into effect, as the Revised Common Rule, as of 1/21/19.

 The Common Rule is based on the ethical principles articulated in The Belmont Report (issued by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research).
 The three basic principles are: